Validark/Accelerated-Zig-Parser/README.md

     - Some things we do unconditionally that could be hidden behind a branch, but are very inexpensive so there is no point.
 Other things we hide behind a branch when it's expensive and generally predictable.
 E.g. utf8 validation is typically just making sure all bytes are less than 128, i.e. 0x80.
 Once we see some non-ascii sequences, then we have to do the more computationally expensive work of making sure the byte sequence is valid.

     - Table lookups.
 I consolidate the SIMD/SWAR code into one so that we go down the exact same codepaths to find how many non_newline/identifier/non_unescaped_quote/space characters to jump over.
 This is probably much more efficient than having 4 separate copies of the same hot loop.

-    - Using a branchless count-trailing-zeros function (for machines without a built-in instruction, of course).
-Like LLVM, I use David Seal's algorithm, namely isolating the lowest set bit via `a & -a`, then multiplying the resulting value by a constant which works as a perfect hash function for the 64 possibile bitstrings with a single bit set.
-We then shift right by 58 to get the upper 6 bits, then use that as our index in a lookup table with our precomputed answer.
-LLVM by default gives you a version that checks against 0 in the first instruction and jumps to a branch that loads 64 in that case.
-In my new code, we let 0 flow through normal execution, but then we do `@intFromBool(a == 0) +% @as(u8, 63)` and use that as a mask for the value retrieved from the lookup table.
-I.e. `(if (a == 0) 64 else 63) & lookup_table[...]`.
-Costs 2 more instructions but it eliminates the branch, so I think it is worthwhile.

     - Inlining the SIMD/SWAR loop, even on machines that need to unroll 8 times.
 This turns out to be worth it in my tests, probably because it is an extremely hot loop!